nychealth/coronavirus-data/README.md

 ### latest/

 This folder contains files with data that focus on the most recent period of the outbreak.
-It includes daily 7-day cumulative percent positivity for the molecular test by MODZCTA, daily 28-day counts and rates of hospitalizations and deaths by MODZCTA, and trend data that cover the most recent 90 days.
+It includes daily 28-day counts and rates of hospitalizations and deaths by MODZCTA, and trend data that cover the most recent 90 days.
 See this folder’s [Readme](https://github.com/nychealth/coronavirus-data/tree/master/latest#latest) for a detailed description of its contents.

 ### totals/